-Truly passionate salespeople work towards higher goals, like personal excellence and building long-lasting relationships.
+Salespeople who are truly passionate work towards achieving bigger goals, such as personal excellence and building long-lasting relationships.

-Being truly passionate about the right things will have long-term benefits that continue to pay back for your entire career.
+Being passionate about the right things will have long-term benefits that will continuously pay back during your entire career.

 Top salespeople are passionate about growing their careers, and making sure they always bring their A-game.

-However, they are primarily focused on making an impact on people’s lives, and they work towards that goal every single day.
+However, they are primarily focused on impacting people’s lives, and they work towards that goal every day.

 Success Trait #3: Creative

 You may not think so, because creativity is often associated with writers and artists, but it’s true.

 The top performers in sales look at things differently.